Are you struggling to choose between a three-wheel or four-wheel stroller? Are you wondering what the difference is?

 1. Lack of Versatility

 A four-wheel stroller is excellent for use on level surfaces.
-If you hit a bumpy stretch, they become hard work to push, maneuver and your little one gets a rough ride.
-They aren’t designed to cope with all terrains and are more suited for urban life.
+But if you hit a bumpy stretch, they become hard work to push and maneuver, and your little one gets a rough ride.
+They aren’t designed to cope with all terrains and are more suited for urban use.

-Another consideration here is the comfort of your child.
+You should also consider your child’s comfort.
 A four-wheel stroller will jostle your baby around on bumpy surfaces.
 They don’t have the suspension and wheel type advantages of their three-wheel counterparts.

 Factors For Choosing a Stroller

-Putting aside the three-wheel vs four-wheel stroller comparison, here are some essential aspects you may want to think about for both types:
+Here are some essential aspects you may want to think about for any stroller you consider:

-- Lifestyle: Would you consider yourself to be an urban-dwelling mall-mom, or do you live for the great outdoors?
-One of the most important factors is how well the stroller fits in with your daily routine and where you’ll get the most use from it.
+• Lifestyle: Are you an urban-dwelling mall mom, or do you live for the great outdoors?
+One of the most important factors is how well the stroller fits in with your daily routine and where you’ll use it most.

-- Aftercare: No matter how hard you try, kids don’t stay clean for long — neither will the stroller.
+• Aftercare: No matter how hard you try, kids don’t stay clean for long — neither will the stroller.
 Find out if the seat covers are removable and machine washable or spot clean only.
-Dads may also be interested to know if there is any special regular maintenance required.
+You may also be interested to know if any special regular maintenance is required.

-- Features: Does it include the extras you need?
-That may include cup holders, a sun canopy, wet weather gear, or enough basket space to carry your essentials, plus whatever space you need for shopping bags.
+• Features: Some accessories you may desire include cup holders, a sun canopy, wet weather gear, or enough basket space to carry your essentials, plus whatever space you need for shopping bags.

 Safety First